Digital-Anthropic/cloud-labs/terraform/theory/README.md

 - **Consistent Deployments**: Ensure consistent and repeatable deployments across different environments (development, staging, production) by using code to define infrastructure.
 - **Environment Parity**: Maintain consistent configurations between development, testing, and production environments to reduce discrepancies and deployment issues.

+Where is the reproducibility? talk about rollbacks? how did we manage rollbacks before IaC? hard, very hard, you can't expect to remember all tiny bits and pieces you changed

 #### Automation and Efficiency